 Mary Claire Delaney, a spokeswoman for Morgan Stanley, said that the investors’ allegations are “without merit.”

 “Our rating opinions in this case were, as always, fully independent,” Michael Adler, a spokesman for New York-based Moody’s, said in a phone interview.

 Before the crisis, Moody’s Investors Service, a unit of Moody’s Corp.
-(MCO), had given AAA ratings to 42,625 mortgage-backed securities, the same seal of approval U.S. Treasury bonds get.
+(MCO:US), had given AAA ratings to 42,625 mortgage-backed securities, the same seal of approval U.S. Treasury bonds get.
 Of those rated in 2006, 83 percent were downgraded within four years, according to the Financial Crisis Inquiry Commission.